-With the current health care bill yo-yoing between picking up momentum and flaming out there has been a lot of noise about Health Savings Accounts (HSA's).
-The role or lack of that people use a Health Savings Account as investment vehicles in their financial plans has been highly debatable.
-Health Savings Accounts are becoming common place now that employers are shifting toward high deductible health plans.
+With the passage of the SECURE ACT and the death of the STRETCH IRA there has been a lot of noise about Health Savings Accounts or HSA?s for short.
+The role, or lack of, that people use a Health Savings Account as investment vehicles in their financial plans has been highly debatable, but not anymore.
+In 2020, we are finally seeing a shift in financial advice to find ways to put funds aside and avoid taxes altogether down the road.

+Health Savings Accounts are becoming common place now that employers are shifting more of the burden of Health Insurance to the employees with the use of high deductible health plans.
 If you don?t have access to one now, those days may be numbered.

 With all of the attention HSA?s have been given; there has been an enormous amount of ?advice? on how you should use these accounts.
 Let?s take a look at what your advisor probably isn?t telling you: